Coronavirus (COVID-19) Updates

 To help you navigate the significant amount of information that these circumstances have required, here’s an overview of UConn’s major announcements to date:

 - UConn’s courses at Storrs, the regional campuses and School of Law have moved to online delivery through the remainder of the 2020 spring semester, including final exams.
-Students can elect to take their courses on a pass/fail basis.
+Undergraduate students can elect to take their courses on a pass/fail basis.
 Additional details will continue to be posted under the Academics link at right.

 - The UConn Stamford campus is closed entirely until further notice.